RyKaj/Documentation/Agile/Terminology.md

 **Latency**: The time it takes for a work item, following its acceptance by a Development Team, to be delivered as a usable increment of value.

+**Lead Time**: Measures the time elapsed from the point a piece of work – such as defect or feature – is requested (usually by a customer) to the point that it’s delivered.

 **Lean Startup**: An organisation developing a product, service, or business model which enables sustainable growth, and which minimises waste in order to do so before resources expire.

 **Leap-of-Faith**: The time, money, or other resources which must be invested in a development effort before empirical proof of value is delivered.
 In Scrum, the leap-of-faith is minimised to one Sprint's worth of investment.